Call us

 Published on: 02/02/2015

-This can be a really annoying and slightly perplexing situation and if you’ve ever taken a shower that’s more of a dribble than a jet then you’ll know exactly what we’re talking about.
+This can be a really annoying and slightly perplexing situation when bathroom water pressure is low, and if you’ve ever taken a shower that’s more of a dribble than a jet then you’ll know exactly what we’re talking about.
+Let’s have a look at what can be causing your bathroom water pressure to be low?

-Thankfully, low water pressure in the bathroom can often be resolved without the need to get in touch with a local London plumbing firm however, if it persists it’s always best to call in the experts.
+Thankfully, low water pressure in the bathroom can often be resolved without the need to get in touch with our plumbers in London, however, if it persists it’s always best to call in the experts.

 Below are some quick and easy solutions to counteracting low water pressure in the bathroom and if you’re bothered by weak flushes or trickling taps then here’s how you get down to business.

-Bathrooms are one of the most common places where low water pressure can become an issue however, there are plenty of ways to ensure you nip it in the bud.
-If you find your shower isn’t quite as powerful as it used to be although there’s still plenty of water coming out of the taps, then nine times out of ten you’re going to have a build up of hard water deposits.
-Best advice is to unscrew the head and test to see whether there’s still good water flow coming through the pipe.
+Low shower pressure and bathroom water pressure is one of the most common places where low water pressure can become an issue, often resulting in reduced shower pressure especially evident from a dribbling shower head.
+However, there are plenty of ways to ensure you nip low water pressure it in the bud and .
+If you find your shower water pressure is low and the shower head isn’t quite as powerful as it used to be although there’s still plenty of water coming out of the taps, then nine times out of ten you’re going to have a build up of hard water deposits.
+Best advice is to unscrew any shower heads effected and test to see whether there’s still good water flow coming through the pipe.
 If there is then give the shower head a thorough clean with vinegar or a recognised brand alternative and this should solve the problem.
 Alternatively, replace the shower head completely and that’s another DIY job ticked off the list.
+Alternatively, you might consider installing power showers, which can significantly improve water flow in low-pressure systems.
+If the issue persists, installing a shower pump can be an effective solution to boost water pressure, especially in gravity-fed systems.

-Sink and bath taps effected by low pressure might have a problem with the aerator.
-Again, this can simply be a case of removing the tap head and giving the aerator section a good clean however, in some situations it may need replacing so always best to check with an expert if in doubt.
-If a clean or replaced aerator doesn’t do the trick then you might have a problem with your flexible lines or angle stops.
+Sink and bath taps affected by low pressure, whether that be cold or hot water might be part of low pressure systems, which require specific types of taps to function properly.
+These taps might have a problem with the aerator.
+Again, this can simply be a case of removing the cold and hot water tap head and giving the aerator section a good clean to get rid of that lower pressure; however, in some situations, it may need replacing, so always best to check with an expert if in doubt.
+Ensuring adequate water flow is crucial for maintaining consistent water pressure in your bathroom fixtures.
+If a clean or replaced aerator doesn’t do the trick, then you might have a problem with your flexible lines or angle stops.
 Best advice is to turn off the water and disconnect the sections leading to the tap before turning the water back on again and testing where the blockage is.
-This is usually a fairly straightforward process but always have a bucket and old towel handy if you want to prevent excess water leakage.
-Once you’ve located the problem then you’ll either need to clean or replace the offending area however, if you’re unsure what needs to be resolved then give a local plumber a call to ensure peace of mind and a quick job well done.
+This is usually a fairly straightforward process, but always have a bucket and old towel handy if you want to prevent excess water leakage.
+Once you’ve located the problem, then you’ll either need to clean or replace the offending area; however, if you’re unsure what needs to be resolved, then give a local plumber a call to ensure peace of mind and a quick job well done.

 There’s nothing worse than a toilet that takes an age to fill or just doesn’t flush away what it’s supposed to.
-Toilets that fill at their leisure are often the result of faulty fill valves and a quick an easy way to check is to: turn off the water at the angle stop, disconnect the flex at the toilet end and aim it at a bucket prior to turning the water back on again.
-Once you’ve ascertained that it’s the fill that’s at fault then cleaning can often be all that’s required to get your loo back up and running.
-However, in the case of an older model, it’s often best practice to replace the toilet fill and there are plenty of local plumbing firms that will be willing to do the job or point you in the right direction of a good trade stockists.
+Toilets that fill slowly might be affected by issues related to a cold water tank, especially in gravity fed systems.
+Toilets that fill at their leisure are often the result of faulty fill valves and a quick and easy way to check is to: turn off the water at the angle stop, disconnect the flex at the toilet end and aim it at a bucket prior to turning the water back on again.
+Once you’ve ascertained that it’s the fill that’s at fault then cleaning can often be all that’s required to get your toilet back up and running.
+However, in the case of an older model, it’s often best practice to replace the toilet inlet valve and there are plenty of local plumbing firms that will be willing to do the job or point you in the right direction of a good trade stockists.
+In older properties with a gravity-fed system, additional equipment like water pumps might be necessary to enhance water flow and pressure.

 Lee Devlin is the managing director of Homecure Plumbers, London's favourite local plumbing service.
 Since 2009, Lee's been leading a large team of gas safe plumbing and heating engineers as well as growing a successful business built on quality customer service and workmanship, in a competitive industry within the Capital.
 He's been in the game for a long time, so he regularly shares his knowledge and experience with the public.
 His expert tips have been featured in lots of well known publications such as: The Sun, Metro, Insider, Homes And Gardens, Country Living and more!